 The characters vary from story to story, but one constant is Mr James Dunworthy, who is on the teaching staff of Balliol College, Oxford University.
 Mr Dunworthy provides tutoring and advice to the historians before their travel, and often is quite concerned about the travellers’ welfare while they are in the past.

 Time travel is controlled by an operator of machinery in the historian’s own time, so in order to return, the historian must return to the location where they were sent (referred to as the “drop”) and wait to be picked up.

 The time travel portal is referred to as the “net”.

 According to time travel theory, the space-time continuum tends to preserve itself.
-For this reason, a historian may be shifted to a slightly different location or time (“slippage”), in order to prevent a conflict.
+For this reason, a historian may be shifted to a slightly different location or time (“slippage”) from where they intended to go, in order to prevent a conflict.
 Or the net might fail to open, for example, if someone tried to bring an object back from the past.

 Time travel theory is still being worked out, and when things go wrong (being stranded in the past, or events occurring which are in contradiction to known history), the characters are constantly questioning the theory.
 They ask questions such as:

 Is it possible to change history?
 Why did I land in this location and time?
 Have I messed up the timeline?
 Why did the net open to let me do this?
 Am I stranded?
 Will I ever get home?

 Sometimes there are difficulties getting back to their drop: for example not knowing where it was exactly, or they’ve travelled a long way from the drop, or someone’s built something on it in the meantime.
 Also because the historian has built up a life in the past, there may be difficulties getting away from their job to get to the drop.
 And the net won’t open if one of the contemporary people (“contemps”) is watching.